 In a famous case that occupied discussion over much of the 1970’s, Ford was sued for a defective gas tank design on the Ford Pinto.
 The vehicle was subject to catching fire in a rear end collision.
 What made the case famous was that Ford had calculated how much it would cost them to repair the design defect (approximately $11.00 per vehicle) and balanced it against the cost of potential lawsuits from injured drivers or heirs of deceased drivers.
 The “cost benefit analysis” used was considered extremely callous, especially considering the low cost of repairing the vehicle.
 Millions in punitive damages were assessed against Ford, and the federal government eventually forced a recall of the vehicle.

 Though vehicles are safer today, they are not completely safe.
 Each year, more than 32,000 people are killed on our highways, and more than 2 million become injured.The legal profession continues the fight to provide the safest possible vehicles even today.

-Kristopher Barber is an experienced Dallas car accident attorney, with knowledge and experience in seeking restitution not only against a negligent driver, but a negligent manufacturer.
+Kristopher Barber is an experienced motor vehicle attorney, with knowledge and experience in seeking restitution not only against a negligent driver, but a negligent manufacturer.
 Those in the Dallas area suffering a car accident injury should contact a representative of the Barber Law Firm at 972-525-2550 for an evaluation of their case.